TIME MACHINE

 ACT AGAINST SLAVERY

-The Oro African Methodists Episcopal Church site is deemed as an historic site by Parks Canada on 11-15-2000.
+The Oro A.M.E.
+Church was designated as a National historic site on 11-15-2000.

 “It is not taboo to go back and fetch what you forgot.”
 Sankofa teaches us the importance of learning from the past to build the future.
 In Akan language, Sankofa is expressed as “so wo were fi na wosan kofa a yenki”.
 The translation of this African proverb in English expresses, “It is not taboo to go back and fetch what you forgot.”
 Sankofa teaches us the importance of learning from the past to build the future.